 Do dogs develop cataracts?

 Yes, dogs can also develop cataracts with age.
-It is a condition in which the eye lens has some cloudiness within them, which obstructs vision.
+It is a condition in which the eye lens has some cloudiness within it, which obstructs vision.
 It depends upon various factors, such as hereditary, other eye disorders like diabetes, or trauma.
 If you notice some cloudiness in the eyes, consult a vet immediately.
-If it is detected at an early stage, the vet might suggest some eye drops for cataract.

 Certain dog breeds are more at risk of cataracts than others, like cocker spaniels, huskies, poodles and Boston terriers.